Exposures, Impacts, and Strategies Inventory (EISI)

 About the tool:

 The Interactive Exposures, Impacts, and Strategies Inventory (EISI) Tool for Extreme Heat (EISI for EH) Project is a collaborative pilot initiative led by the Pala Band of Mission Indians (Pala), Prosper Sustainably, and the Public Health Alliance of Southern California.
-This pilot project centers around the modification and integration of the EISI tool, a well-established mechanism for assessing climate-related risks, into an interactive, guided tool built on the California Healthy Places Index: Extreme Heat Edition (HPI: EHE) map platform.
+This pilot project focuses on modifying and integrating the EISI tool, a well-established framework for assessing climate-related risks developed by the Tribal Climate Health Project, into an interactive, guided tool built on the California Healthy Places Index: Extreme Heat Edition (HPI: EHE) map platform.
 This project is funded through Round 1 and 2 of the Tribal Research Grant Program (TRGP), led by the California Energy Commission (CEC).
-The second round of funding allowed for the EISI for EH tool to develop a robust, fully customizable report feature to further support Tribes based on specific need and context related to heat exposures and impacts.
-Beyond the pilot phase, we aim to expand the EISI Extreme Heat Tool to incorporate additional climate exposures, such as drought, wildfire, and sea-level rise.
+The second round of funding allowed the TCHP to develop a robust, fully customizable report feature within the EISI for EH tool to further support Tribes based on specific needs and contexts related to heat exposures and impacts.
+Beyond the pilot phase, we aim to expand the EISI for Extreme Heat Tool to incorporate additional climate exposures, such as drought, wildfire, and sea-level rise.
 If you are interested in supporting this work, please contact the Tribal Climate Health Project at info@tribalclimatehealth.org

 Contacts: